Choosing Which Ace to Call

 Please Rotate Your Device

-Sheepshead is best played in portrait mode.
+This screen is best in portrait mode.
 Please rotate your device to continue.